 The Streamkeepers

 The Still Creek Streamkeepers are a group of neighbours and citizen scientists who help take care of Still Creek and Renfrew Ravine, with the support of Still Moon Arts Society.
-We monitor the health of Still Creek and run activities that help improve water quality and ecosystems.
+We monitor the health of Still Creek and run activities that help improve water quality and ecosystem health.
 This includes water quality testing, ravine cleaning, garbage removal, invertebrate sampling, removing invasive species, and replanting with native plants.
 Everyone is welcome to join us at a monthly meeting or stewardship event.

 Rehabilitating Salmon